ODOROUS HOUSE ANTS

 If you suspect an odorous house ant infestation, call A-1 Bonded Termite, Inc. for a free inspection* immediately.
 This is the safest and most effective way to get rid of ants.

-Your inspector will make recommendations to eliminate the infestation and make suggestions on how to correct conditions that may be conducive to re-infestations.
+Your inspector will make recommendations to eliminate the infestation and make suggestions on how to correct conditions conducive to re-infestations.

 If you need a little hand, want a FREE inspection by our pest pros, or need us to come save you RIGHT NOW from a barrage of pest, give us a call:

-Odorous house ant’s name comes from their ability to emit a very pungent, unpleasant, rotten coconut odor when crushed.
+Odorous house ant’s name comes from their ability to emit a very pungent, unpleasant, rotten coconut to blue cheese odor when crushed.

 brown or black